MAP

 Spontaneous visits along the way

-We will start our day with a visit near our hotel, the first very beautiful monastery of our trip in Tibet, called Gathar Chodestery or Huiyuan Gompa.
+We will start our day with a visit close to our hotel, the first very beautiful monastery of our trip in Tibet, called Gathar Chodestery or Huiyuan Gompa.
 Gompa means monastery.
 One of its monks will introduce us to the main lakhang (main hall), tell us about its statues and the history of the monastery with the help of our local guide.
-Topics that will certainly lead to good conversations during our trip regarding the meanings of what we are seeing, the relationship with modern studies on emotional intelligence and neuroscience.
+These are topics that will surely generate good conversations during our trip regarding the meanings of what we are seeing, its relationship with modern studies on emotional intelligence, neuroscience.
 There is a lot to talk about that is very special and interesting that regions with so much ancient knowledge like Tibet offer us.

-After a special visit to Gathar Chodestery Gompa, we will continue our journey to Garze.
-A slightly larger city in Kham.
-Very beautiful views on the way, whenever the opportunity arises to have contact with the nomads on the way, we will stop.
-On that day we can walk a little through a very beautiful meadow, with a large statue of Guru Rinpoche next to it and a beautiful monastery ahead.
-There are monasteries on the way and in Garze that we will visit at our own pace.
-Have a good rest at the end of the day in our very good hotel (by the standards of the region).
+After a special visit to Gathar Chodestery Gompa, we will continue our journey to Garze, a slightly larger town in Kham.
+There are many beautiful views along the way.
+Whenever we have the opportunity to meet nomads along the way, we will stop.
+On this day, we can walk a little through a very beautiful meadow, with a large statue of the Guru Rinpoche next door and beautiful monastery ahead.
+There is monasteries on the way and in Garze which we will visit according to our pace.
+Good rest at the end of the day in our very good hotel (by the standards of the region).

 Note: Gom can mean meditation as well as familiarization.
 The exact purpose of meditation is to become familiar with our already present qualities.
 Nothing that we need to achieve, acquire, but to identify and become familiar with what we already have within us.
 Pa can mean local and so this is one of the meanings of gompa.